How it all started

 Given that bread is regularly consumed by the most adult population, making our own bread is not too much to ask for when we think of preventive health.

 So, the ideal situation would be – whole-grain, mixed, preferably homemade.

 However, this is probably the least likely scenario for most people.

 Anyway, as we all worry not to run out of it at the end of the day, it may mean only one thing – it is going to stay a staple food for years to come, for the reason bread-motivated think is persuasive enough.
-Which, of course, doesn’t contradict the evidence we have presented here (that not all breads are created equal in terms of health outcomes).
+Which, of course, doesn’t contradict the evidence we have presented here (that not all loaves of bread are created equal in terms of health outcomes).

-They argue that Bread stands for togetherness, the traditional dining table and the culture of eating and living together.
+They argue that Bread stands for togetherness, the traditional dining table, and the culture of eating and living together.
 Shared values and built ties – the practice that will never go out of fashion.
 And that is exactly the reason why it has survived so many hardships.
 Only to become a symbol of human endurance and resourcefulness like no other food in human history.

 P.S.
 Check food labels to verify the content of additives, keep active, and stay sober.